smalldatasquad/album/README.md

 # Secrets
+If you have Atom, type `Atom .`
-Open a text editor like Atom and open the folder we just created called 'capture_facebook'.
+If not, launch a text editor and open the folder we just created called 'capture_facebook'.

 Duplicate the file called secrets.py.example amd rename the copy to "secrets.py".
-Inside secrets.py, fill in the variables with your informantion and save.
+Inside secrets.py, fill in the variables with your information and save.

 # Run
 To run the file, open Terminal and enter this line.